ConanoftheUnreal/ECS164Calendar/README.md

 ## Acknowledgement of Work

 Thanks to codeWithCal for creating tutorials for the calendar interface they developed.
 Here is the [link](https://www.youtube.com/watch?v=Aig99t-gNqM&t=232s) to their youtube tutorial and a link to the [original project](https://github.com/codeWithCal/CalendarTutorialAndroidStudio) in github.
 Also thanks to the android developing community for all the tips and tricks that we used in this project prototype.

+Also special thanks to Dr. Hao-Chuan Wang for teaching us the skills we used in our design process for this app, and our TAs for assisting us while working on this project.